Skip to content

 Install the MariaDB database server on Ubuntu

-Install the MariaDB database server on Ubuntu by opening your terminal and running ‘sudo apt update’ then ‘sudo apt install mariadb-server’.
+Your Piwigo photos need a place to be stored, and the MariaDB database server is perfect for that.
+Install it on Ubuntu by opening your terminal and running ‘sudo apt update’ then ‘sudo apt install mariadb-server’.
+This sets up the database system that Piwigo will use to manage your photos.

 To install and use the MariaDB database server, use the instructions below.